Kong/docs.konghq.com/app/konnect/org-management/audit-logging/replay-job.md

 ## Prerequisites

+Before you can request a replay job:
+* You must have **Org Admin** permissions.
-Before you can request a replay job, your [audit log webhook](/konnect/org-management/audit-logging/webhook/) must be enabled and ready to receive data.
+* Your [audit log webhook](/konnect/org-management/audit-logging/webhook/) must be enabled and ready to receive data.

 ## Configure a replay job